surifirstpin/biplus_documentation/docs/model01.md

 -   **Privacy** you can save the project in any one of the following privacy option.

     -   **Private**  report saved in private section are accessed by the existing user only.
-    -   **Public**  report is saved in public section and accessed by all the users.
+    -   **Public**  report is saved in public section are accessed by all the users.

-    -   **Share**  the report saved under share section and accessed by specific set of users.
+    -   **Share**  report saved under share section are accessed by specific group of usere only.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/8dcf17faa6e3f50d5f3f79ae269a02c1eb7237c9/images/save_project.png)